-After their arrival in America, Richard and his wife, Catherine, had two more sons, the youngest being Increase Mather.
+After their arrival in America, Richard and his new wife Sarah, who he married in 1656, had two more sons, the youngest being Increase Mather.
 Increase Mather, and his son, Cotton, were Harvard-educated Puritan ministers.
 They were both well known intellectuals.
 They were also known for their involvement in the Salem Witch Trials in 1692-93.

 Richard and Catherine’s son, Timothy, born in 1628, is the great-great grandfather of Deacon Joseph Mather.
 Unlike four of his brothers, Timothy did not become a minister.
 To this day, his descendants refer to him as “The Farmer Mather.”
 His son, Richard, moved to Lyme, Connecticut where he established a family farm.
 Richard named his son, Timothy after his grandfather.
 Captain Timothy served with the colonists in the wars with the Pequot Indians.
 His son, Moses Mather, grew up on the family farm, but was not destined to become another Mather farmer.
 He enrolled at Yale in New Haven and graduated in 1739 and became a Congregational Minister.